reinikeda/django-database-project-heroku/README.md

 Push to Github and deploy branch again.

+<span style="color:red;">!!!</span> Right here I got an issue with database being uploaded on Github because it has sensitive data.
+I recommend to make your repository private to keep your `.json` file safe.
+If your repository is private, Heroku app still works.
+In my example I added my `data.json` to `.gitignore` for safety reasons.

 Now open Heroku console (in Heroku app page click on `More` on the right corner and then on `Run console`) and write:

 ```python